COURT FEE WAIVER

 The court charges its own fees, separate from the ezDivorce.ca fees.
 The court’s mandatory fees for filing a divorce in Ontario total $632.
 The court also charges $24 for each optional divorce certificate.

 Under certain circumstances, the court may waive all but $10 of the filing fees.
 The financial eligibility criteria are set out below.
 To get the waiver, you will need to swear a Request for Court Fee Waiver (which we prepare).

-Note: Some courts, including Toronto, will not give a court fee waiver is not available to non-Ontario residents.
+Note: Some courts, including Toronto, will not give a court fee waiver to non-Ontario residents.
 Also note: If you are doing a joint divorce, both parties must be eligible under the combined tests below.

 You are eligible* for the court fee waiver if: